 - These templates produce long and complex PICFs (often 25+pages).

 - Feedback indicates that these are not what participants want or need to make an informed decision to participate in research.

-- In 2016 a working group developed a new National PICF template for interventional studies, however uptake and engagement was limited due primarily to the new template not receiving endorsement from the NHMRC.
+- In 2016, a working group developed a new National PICF template for interventional studies, however uptake and engagement was limited.

 - There is a common view that the templates on the NHMRC website need a significant overhaul to create shorter, less complex, more participant friendly version.

 The sector uses the new nationally consistent, simplified, and more respectful PICF template for the written communication of participant information about research which enables participants to make an informed decision whether to participate.

 - Develop a simplified, participant friendly national PICF template